-At the end of each listing, the list command posts a disk space summary similar to those shown in Example 5-5 (summary from a live installation session) and Example 5-6 (summary from a miniroot installation).
-The summary identifies the target filesystems to receive the selected software, estimates the additional space (or space savings) that will result if the selected software is installed, and displays the amount of space available on the target filesystems.
+At the end of each listing, the list command posts a disk space summary similar to those shown in Example 4-5.
+The summary identifies the target filesystems to receive the selected software, estimates the additional space (or space savings) that will result if the selected software is installed, calculates the space overhead required by installation processing, and reports the amount of space that will be available on the target filesystems after the installation.
+Estimates in disk space summaries are based on the current installation selections.